 There is limited space in the library and only a specified number of students will be able to use the library each day.
-There will be wireless laptops available to check out when all desktop computer space is full.
-Everyone in study hall will be placed on a rotation schedule.
-However, you may lose your library privileges if (a) you fail to observe/follow the rules set forth above; (b) you are chronically/habitually tardy; (c) you fail to bring study materials each day; and/or (d) you disturb others and do not utilize your study time effectively.
+Students may lose library privileges if (a) you fail to observe/follow the rules set forth above; (b) you are chronically/habitually tardy; (c) you fail to bring study materials each day; and/or (d) you disturb others and do not utilize your study time effectively.

 Midway through each grading period, there will be a list of students receiving deficiencies.
-Students with deficiencies will not be able to use the library unless he/she brings a written statement from the teacher verifying that the grade for that class has been raised to an acceptable level.
-At the end of each grading period, any student with a D or F on his/her report card falls into the deficiency category as stated above.
+Students with deficiencies will not be able to use the library unless they bring a written statement from the teacher verifying that the grade for that class has been raised to an acceptable level.
+At the end of each grading period, any student with a D or F on their report card falls into the deficiency category as stated above.